Loading…

 2. Clean surface

 Make sure both surfaces are thoroughly clean to get the strongest bond.
 Clean the plastic surfaces to be glued with isopropyl alcohol or a similar solvent to remove dirt, grease, and oils.
-Roughening the surface with sandpaper can also improve adhesion.
+Roughening the surface with a gentle sandpaper can also improve adhesion.

 3. Apply glue